Refinery v. Redesign

 On mastering and mix bus processing

 A colleague recently asked a small group of us mastering engineers how much mid/side processing we're doing these days.
-Our answers were rather uniform: not a ton.
+The answers were rather uniform among our little crew: not a ton.
 Maybe one out of every four or five songs for me.

 On Mastering

 Mastering is the act of making a finished mix the best version of itself.
 The key word is itself.
-Each song arrives at a mastering desk with an identity – its tone, density, width, spectral and vocal balance, and the totality of aesthetic commitments that the artist and mix engineer have made.
+Each song arrives at a mastering desk already sporting an identity: its tone, density, width, spectral and vocal balance, and the full gamut of aesthetic qualities to which the artist and mix engineer have committed.
 On a technical level, this identity includes tidbits like the native sample rate, word length, noise floor, and so on.

 It follows that there is no such thing as predetermined mastering processing.
 No processing that occurs by default.
-If the final approved mix already sounds fully representative of the production team's vision, that final approved mix is the production master.
-My role in such a case is simply to present the song in the required formats for various distribution channels.
-This may sound trivial.
-It is not.
+If the final approved mix already sounds entirely representative of the production team's vision, that final approved mix is the production master.
+My role in that case is simply to present it in the required formats for various distribution channels.
+Sometimes the best thing a mastering engineer can do is confirm that the mix is already right and leave it alone, save for reformatting.
+This may sound trivial, but it is not.

 The point is that mastering begins with the premise that the song is already what it should be.
 Everything that follows, whether it's format conversion, spectral refinement, dynamics management, or simply the act of listening and confirming, serves the goal of protecting and translating that identity.
 Not changing it.
 Not improving upon its fundamental character.
 Ensuring that what the production team heard in their room is what listeners hear in theirs.